List of four text strings on paper

 Text strings in VHDL are generally limited to fixed-length character arrays.
 That makes sense because VHDL describes hardware, and generic-length strings require dynamic memory.

 To define an array of strings, you have to allocate space at compile-time for the highest number of strings you want to store.
-And even worse, you must decide on the strings’ max length and pad every occurrence to that number of characters.
+Even worse, you must decide on the strings’ max length and pad every occurrence to that number of characters.
 The code below shows an example usage of such a construct.

 type arr_type is array (0 to 3) of string(1 to 10);